Music education can uncover hidden talents and lifelong passions, but did you know that music also boosts non-musical outcomes?

 Key study/paper:Morinville, A., Miranda, D., & Gaudreau, P. (2013).
 “Music listening motivation is associated with global happiness in Canadian late adolescents”.
 Psychology of Aesthetics, Creativity, and the Arts, 7(4), 384–390.

-Whether it’s boosting scholastic ability, improving social interactions, or simply bringing joy, the important role which music education can play in our children’s lives shouldn’t be overstated.
-Studying and performing music in the classroom, at private lessons, or at home is posed to offer a range of benefits to our kids, inspiring a sense of pride and fostering motivation that can benefit them throughout a lifetime.
+Studying and performing music in the classroom, at private lessons, or at home, has been proven to offer a wealth of benefits to our kids, inspiring a sense of pride and fostering motivation that can benefit them throughout their lifetime.